Built by an anaesthetics registrar in regional Australia.

 consultant-ready.

-Runs sessions in FCICM oral exam format: clinical scenario opening, prioritised management probing, and integration across organ systems.
+Runs sessions in FCICM oral exam format: clinical scenario opening, prioritised management probing, integration across organ systems.
 Expects consultant-level responses with specific drug doses, targets, and awareness of ethical dimensions.
-Voice mode available.
+Voice mode available so you can practise speaking the answer, not typing it.

 - FCICM oral format with consultant-level examiner persona